tailor-platform/frontend-packages/packages/auth/README.md

 ### Integration with apollo-client

 A custom ApolloLink is available.
-See {@link adapters/apollo.authenticatedHttpLink | authenticatedHttpLink} for more information.
+See [@tailor-platform/auth-apollo](https://tailor-platform.github.io/frontend-packages/modules/_tailor_platform_auth-apollo.html) for more information.

 ### Customization